-% Moisture in diagram).
+For pump / anhydrite based screeds (usually 45-50mm thickness with underfloor heating), the moisture content level of the screed must be below 0.3% CM Moisture (Tramex Concrete Encounter Blue Scale highlighting CM % Moisture in diagram).
 Please note PU Primers or Liquid DPM's are not suitable for use over Pump / Anhydrite Screeds.
 Please also see Underfloor Heating Guidelines (Section 4)

+Timber Subfloor:

-Timber Subfloor: Suitable timber subfloors include flooring grade plywood or OSB Grade 3 (Kiln Dried approx. 12%).
-Construction Plywood is not a suitable subfloor due to its high moisture content.
-If the timber subfloor has a moisture content higher than 12%, we recommend the use of Bitumen Paper which helps prevent moisture penetration from the timber subfloor.
+Suitable timber subfloors include PAO Battens (Kiln dried approx. 12%), flooring grade plywood or OSB Grade 3 (Kiln Dried approx. 12%).
+If using battens, they should not be further than 300mm apart.
+Construction Plywood or Rough Timber battons are not suitable subfloors due to their high moisture content.
+If the timber subfloor has a moisture content higher than 12% or you are nailing to rough battens/joists, we recommend the use of Bitumen Paper which helps prevent moisture penetration from the timber subfloor.
 Bitumen paper is used at installer's/owner's risk.
-Moisture Barrier Always use builder's polythene or a suitable moisture barrier over cement floors for additional moisture protection.
-Overlap seams by 30cm and tape with duck tape (or similar waterproof tape), extend the polythene up the wall behind the skirting.